Tanmay-Rajgor/EDA-on-Bike-Sharing-Company-Data/README.md

 Hello I am Tanmay,

-In this EDA ( Explanatory Data Anlaysis ) Project, I have used dataset "hour.csv". in which i have used major functions, which are used for analysis from pandas. and then for visualization and plotting i have moved to seaborn and matplotlib.
+In this EDA ( Explanatory Data Anlaysis ) Project, I have used dataset "hour.csv". in this project, i have used major functions, which are used for analysis from pandas. and then for visualization and plotting i have moved to seaborn and matplotlib.

 functions used from pandas: